 Born in London, from an early age, Rayment showed a talent for painting, but in deference to his parents’ wishes, he studied law, and after obtaining his qualifications, he returned to his first interest — art.
 He was once a pupil of the influential English art critic and watercolourist John Ruskin (1819-1900), but little is known of his artistic career before he migrated to Australia with his family in 1887 and settled in Brisbane July of that year.

 Rayment was determined to contribute to this new society, only a month after his arrival, he exhibited watercolours of local subjects at the Queensland National Agricultural and Industrial Association.
-The following year, among others, he also provided paintings for the Queensland Court at the Centennial International Exhibition, Melbourne in 1888, however his active career in Brisbane lasted just six years and very few of the artist’s works survive.
+The following year, among others, he also provided paintings for the Queensland Court at the Centennial International Exhibition, Melbourne in 1888.
+Rayment’s first two years in Queensland were spent travelling and painting clients properties.
+He painted numerous locations on the Brisbane River, as well as bush scenes in and around Brisbane, however his active career in Brisbane lasted just six years and very few of the artist’s works survive.

 The beginning of Brisbane’s art and culture

 Rayment exhibited his watercolours at the Royal Queensland Art Society, of which he was a member, and taught drawing at the Brisbane Technical College, and Brisbane Girls’ Grammar School.
 In 1890, he applied for a position vacated by JA Clarke (1840–90) as Head of the Art Branch at the Brisbane Technical College which was eventually awarded to R Godfrey Rivers (1858-1925).

 DELVE DEEPER: R Godfrey Rivers Under the jacaranda